 Outcome Success Measures Target/Timescale Lead Maintain strong partnerships and networks to ensure breadth and depth of experiences in learning Access to national/partnership specialist school support staff 2014 Principal Educational Psychologist GP7 People are aware of the importance of Gaelic in the home High quality promotion, marketing and literature that informs people of the benefits of creating a bilingual environment in the home setting All areas with GME by 2014 Communications Manager GP8 People have opportunities for the natural use of Gaelic in the home setting supported by other key partner organisations.
 Materials, resources and the language skills provided to empower families to create a Gaelic environment in the home.
-All areas with GME by 2014 Educational Support Officer - Gaelic/Adult Learning Manager GP9 Gaelic is audible and visible in the workplace and in Council processes Increase Council vacancies where Gaelic is desirable Increase Gaelic content on 'The 100% by 2014 2 each quarter by 2015 All Heads of Service Website Manager Hub' and website Promotion of good news stories in and relating to Gaelic Ongoing - news stories available on the Council website, 'The Hub', Cascade, Noticeboards All Heads of Service
+All areas with GME by 2014 Educational Support Officer - Gaelic/Adult Learning Manager GP9 Gaelic is audible and visible in the workplace Increase Council vacancies where Gaelic is desirable 100% by 2014 All Heads of Service and in Council processes Increase Gaelic content on 'The Hub' and website 2 each quarter by 2015 Website Manager Promotion of good news stories in and relating to Gaelic Ongoing - news stories available on the Council website, 'The Hub', Cascade, Noticeboards All Heads of Service

-Outcome Success Measures Target/Timescale Lead GP10 Staff have opportunities to improve their Gaelic language skills and this Carry out a staff language skills audit Audit carried out in 2013 Findings published in 2014 IOD Programme Manager GP11 supports the use of Gaelic in a range of situations, in the workplace and in the community Council staff and Community planning partners' staff accessing language learning classes 50 new employees by 2014 IOD Programme Manager Number of staff accessing Gaelic Toolkit 100 per annum Website Manager Committee meetings opened with a Gaelic greeting 100% of full Council meetings opened with Gaelic greeting 2013 Council Provost Automated messages on contact with the council to have a Gaelic greeting Bilingual welcome on switchboard 2013 Customer Service Centre Manager Increase Gaelic content on plasma screens at customer service points Welcome greeting, date to appear bilingually by 2013 Customer Service Centre Manager Promotion of Gaelic activities in Argyll and Bute on website, plasma screen and customer service points Links to national and local organisations, promotion of events, courses etc. Adult Learning Manager GP12 Gaelic is used in arts, media and culture Host a successful Royal National Mod Every 3 years Argyll and Bute Council and local organising committees
+Outcome Success Measures Target/Timescale Lead GP10 Staff have opportunities to improve their Gaelic language skills and this Carry out a staff language skills audit Audit carried out in 2013 Findings published in 2014 IOD Programme Manager GP11 Council staff and Community planning partners' staff accessing language learning classes 50 new employees by 2014 IOD Programme Manager Number of staff accessing Gaelic Toolkit 100 per annum Website Manager Committee meetings opened with a Gaelic greeting 100% of full Council meetings opened with Gaelic greeting 2013 Council Provost Automated messages on contact with the council to have a Gaelic greeting Bilingual welcome on switchboard 2013 Customer Service Centre Manager Increase Gaelic content on plasma screens at customer service points Welcome greeting, date to appear bilingually by 2013 Customer Service Centre Manager Promotion of Gaelic activities in Argyll and Bute on website, plasma screen and customer service points Links to national and local organisations, promotion of events, courses etc. Adult Learning Manager GP12 Gaelic is used in arts, media and culture Host a successful Royal National Mod Every 3 years Argyll and Bute Council and local organising committees